 The biggest feature of AirPlay 2?
 Multi-room.

-It’s Apple’s first real move into multi-room technology, with AirPlay 2 finally bringing the ability to stream music from your iOS device to more than one product.
+It’s Apple’s first real move into multi-room technology, with AirPlay 2 finally letting you stream music from your iOS device to more than one product.

 Originally meant to launch with the Apple HomePod smart speaker, it was designed to let you set up two HomePods as a stereo pair (which we’d recommend) and pepper multiple HomePods around your home – all controlled by your iOS devices.

 But it’s not restricted to Apple’s own ecosystem.
 You can mix-and-match AirPlay-2 compatible speakers from other audio brands to create a more versatile multi-room system.
-As long as all the devices are on the same wi-fi network, you simply have to access the music controls on your iPhone, Apple TV or MacBook's iTunes and select a connected speaker (or more) to send the music to.
+As long as all the devices are on the same wi-fi network, you just have to access the music controls on your iPhone, Apple TV or MacBook's iTunes and select a connected speaker (or more than one) to send the music to.

 Much like Sonos’s app, you can define where in your house the speaker is located, using labels such as ‘Bedroom’ or ‘Kitchen’ to identify them.
 This can be done in the Home app, which you’ll also need for any Apple smart home actions.